 Solenoid-operated, rapid advance and feed 流量控制 安装组件 with reverse flow check

-This assembly consists of a fully-adjustable, pressure-compensated flow control with reverse-flow check which provides precise flow regulation for meter-in or meter-out applications where there may be wide pressure fluctuations.
+This assembly consists of a fully-adjustable needle valve with reverse-flow check which provides precise flow regulation for meter-in or meter-out applications.
 It is infinitely adjustable from nearly closed up to the maximum flow.
 An integral high-capacity check valve provides unrestricted flow in the reverse direction.
 The rapid or feed rate is selected by a solenoid operated (normally open or closed) 2-way, 2-position valve.

 - The sharp-edged orifice design minimizes flow variations due to viscosity changes.